Adna-Lim/aws-static-website-cloudwatch-sns-terraform/README.md

 <img src="images/cloudwatch_alarm.png" alt="image" style="width:550px;"/>

-4. **Notification**: After confirming subscription to the topic, stakeholders will receive notifications via email whenever thresholds set in CloudWatch metrics are exceeded.
+4. **Notifications**: After confirming subscription to the topic, stakeholders will receive notifications via email whenever thresholds set in CloudWatch metrics are exceeded.

 <img src="images/notifications.png" alt="image" style="width:550px;"/>

+5. **Failover Strategy**: The CloudFront distribution will automatically failover from the primary S3 bucket to the secondary S3 bucket in the event of 500 errors, ensuring continuous content delivery and high availability of static website content.